the13nth/perso/README.md

 ## 🐶 Retrieval

-The retrieval examples both use Supabase as a vector store.
-However, you can swap in [another supported vector store](https://js.langchain.com/docs/integrations/vectorstores) if preferred by changing the code under `app/api/retrieval/ingest/route.ts`, `app/api/chat/retrieval/route.ts`, and `app/api/chat/retrieval_agents/route.ts`.
+The retrieval examples use Pinecone as a vector store.
+You can swap in [another supported vector store](https://js.langchain.com/docs/integrations/vectorstores) if preferred by changing the code under `app/api/retrieval/ingest/route.ts`, `app/api/chat/retrieval/route.ts`, and `app/api/chat/retrieval_agents/route.ts`.

-For Supabase, follow [these instructions](https://js.langchain.com/docs/integrations/vectorstores/supabase) to set up your database, then get your database URL and private key and paste them into `.env.local`.
+For Pinecone, sign up for a free account at [pinecone.io](https://www.pinecone.io/) and create an index with dimensions that match your embeddings model.
+Set the `PINECONE_API_KEY` and `PINECONE_INDEX` environment variables in your `.env.local` file.

 You can then switch to the `Retrieval` and `Retrieval Agent` examples.
 The default document text is pulled from the LangChain.js retrieval use case docs, but you can change them to whatever text you'd like.

 For a given text, you'll only need to press `Upload` once.
 Pressing it again will re-ingest the docs, resulting in duplicates.
-You can clear your Supabase vector store by navigating to the console and running `DELETE FROM documents;`.

 After splitting, embedding, and uploading some text, you're ready to ask questions!